Silasveyren-55/scammer-simulator/analysis_report.md

 ## 3. Prioritized Enhancement Features (Brainstorm)

-Based on the analysis, the following features are prioritized to make the **Scammer Simulator** the most powerful and professional tool available:
+Based on the analysis, the following features are prioritized to make the **Sentinel Test Suite** the most powerful and professional tool available:

 | Priority | Feature | Description | Impact on Stealth |
 | :--- | :--- | :--- | :--- |